viq/mcollective-salt-vagrant/README.md

     ---- ping statistics ----
     2 replies max: 26.50 min: 25.18 avg: 25.84

+Salt commands need to be run as root:
+    $ sudo salt \* test.ping
+    node2:
+        True
+    node3:
+        True
+    node1:
+        True
+    node0:
+        True
+    node4:
+        True
+    middleware:
+        True

+You can also get a report of who's responding and who isn't from the nodes master knows about:
+    $ sudo salt-run manage.status
+    down:
+    up:
+        - middleware
+        - node0
+        - node1
+        - node2
+        - node3
+        - node4

 ### Selecting machines to communicate with

 MCollective uses your Configuration Management system for addressing, as these machines